thrive-itcr/thrive/SETUP.md

 docker-compose up
 ```

-This command should either run your locally-built Docker images or download them (the first time)
-from Docker Hub, depending on whether you built the images in the steps above.
+The first time you run this command, the needed Docker images will be downloaded from Docker Hub.

 In your console you will see many diagnostic messages from all the Docker containers.
 This is normal.
 Startup may take a couple of minutes, especially the first time which sets up and initializes the THRIVE database.

 ## Try it out
 Assuming the steps above were successful, start a web browser (Chrome recommended).
 Go to http://localhost:81.
 You should see THRIVE running in the browser.

+For a sample scenario that you can run with THRIVE, see the sample video.
+(Coming soon!)

+If you experience any issues with THRIVE, for the time being, please contact [Brion Sarachan](mailto:sarachan@ge.com) and [Chakra Chennubhotla](mailto:chakracs@pitt.edu).
+In the near future we will be establishing a more formal method for logging issues.

 ## Shut down THRIVE